trueheart78/trueheart78.com/games.md

    * Just so much to play right now, this does not make the cut
 1. Disgaea 4 (Vita) [68hr est] <!-- mc:82 -->
    * Just so much to play right now, this does not make the cut
+1. Grand Theft Auto V (PS4) [43hr est] <!-- mc:97 -->
+   * Played it enough to know that RDR2's world will be amazing.
+   * Looked up the plot on Wikipedia to expedite my time with the game.

 <!-- jettisoned:end -->
 <a name='planned-purchases'></a>